rvarago/funktions/README.md

 ## <A name="fn_wrapper"/>`fn_wrapper`

-A wrapper around a generic function-like type to make DSLs created via operator-overloading less intrusive, which when invoked with a pack of arguments forwards them to the wrapped callable.
+A wrapper around a generic function-like type to make DSLs created via operator-overloading less intrusive.

+When invoked with a pack of arguments forwards them to the wrapped callable.

 [fnwrapper.h](include/funktions/fnwrapper.h)

 ## <A name="logical_and"/>`logical_and`

-An overload for the `operator&` that acts on two predicates wrapped in `fn_wrapper`'s to produce a third predicate, which when invoked with a pack of arguments, forwards them to each predicate and computes the logical-and of their outcomes.
+An overload for the `operator&` that acts on two predicates wrapped in `fn_wrapper`'s to produce a third predicate.

+When invoked with a pack of arguments, forwards them to each predicate and computes the logical-and of their outcomes.

-Example:
+*Example*:

 ```Cpp
 auto const gt_2 = [](auto const x) { return x > 2; };